MrEbabi/Woocommerce-Stock-Report/README.md

 - Most Reviewing Users Report
 - Most Used Coupons Report

-Code will be updated with the final version.
+First release of plugin will be published on codecanyon soon.